 If you have a genuine interest, you will quickly gain a familiarity with the more obvious local species, even if this is new to you.
 You will be surprised at how much you can work out yourself just by looking.
-If unsure, seek help from your local experts.
+Get help if necessary.

-Long-lived trees (eg. eucalypts and sheoaks) might be blown in if they occur within about 20 metres.
-Fleshy-fruited tree species such as those occurring in rainforest communities can be carried in by birds or bats from quite long distances. (“Starter” trees on your site – such as planted pioneers – can attract birds who will bring more species).
-Grasses are often wind dispersed but many can stick on fur and can be spread by fauna.
-Species that depend on gravity or ants for dispersal (ie. their fruits don’t have wings, hairs, hooks or fleshy fruits) can only migrate up to a couple of metres per generation and may need help.
+Long-lived trees (eg. Eucalypts and She-oaks) might be blown in if they occur within about 20 metres.
+Fleshy-fruited tree species such as those occurring in rainforest communities can be carried in by birds or bats from quite long distances. (“Starter” trees on your site can attract birds who will bring in more species).
+Grasses are often wind dispersed but many can stick on fur and can be spread quite well.
+But species that depend on gravity or ants for dispersal (ie. their fruits don’t have wings, hairs, hooks or fleshy fruits) can only migrate up to a couple of metres per generation and may need help.

 Usually there is at least one core area that has more plants left than others and which may have more resilience.
 Even just a few scraps of native grass or grazed down rootstocks can indicate the soil may have some hidden resilience stores.
 (The area with the highest resilience is usually furthest away from the source of degradation and vice versa).

-But don’t jump into the worst areas first, i.e. the ones with lower resilience.
-Rather, work at expanding the edges of the more resilient patches till eventually it all coalesces.
+But don’t jump into the worst areas first if they have no resilience, as the resilience has got to come from somewhere.
+Rather, work at expanding the edges of the more resilient bits till eventually it all coalesces

 ‘Follow up’ repeatedly to consolidate the recovery of a smaller patch before moving on to the next patch